 25. PRO LEVEL: Download a Sleep Tracking App

 Sleep apps help track circadian rhythms by measuring sleep cycles and REM sleep, sleep latency (how long you take to fall asleep), and they can also help you wake up at the right time based on your sleep cycle.
-There are a range of different sleep tracker apps to choose from including Sleep Cycle, SleepBot, Pillow and Sleep Better.
+There is a range of different sleep tracker apps to choose from including Sleep Cycle, SleepBot, Pillow, and Sleep Better.

 The content in this article is for educational and informational purposes only and is not intended as medical advice.
 I, the author of this article and infographic, am not a medical professional.
 As such, the information shared, and studies referenced in this article should not be used to treat, prevent, or diagnose any disease or health illness.
 Before acting on the information presented here, please consult with a healthcare professional.
 Any statements or claims about the possible health benefits conferred by any foods, supplements, essential oils, or lifestyle changes have not been evaluated by the Food & Drug Administration or a medical professional and are not intended to diagnose, treat, cure or prevent any disease.
 I, the author of this article and infographic, will not accept responsibility for the actions or consequential results of any action taken by any reader.